Grzywocz-W/Python_FLASK_weather_app/README.md

 After using the app it is a good idea to enter the command: docker compose down

-PLEASE NOTE: You must generate API KEY from OpenWeather! (https://openweathermap.org/api)
+PLEASE NOTE: You must generate API KEY from OpenWeather and paste it in .env file! (https://openweathermap.org/api)